MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 Key performance indicator charts give you a view of the key performance data for your virtual agent and customer service system for the specified time period.
 For example, the key performance indicator charts on the Summary summary dashboard show you:

-Abandon rate | The percentage of engaged sessions that are abandoned.
-An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.

 * The total number of sessions during the period.
 * The percentage of total sessions during the period that are engaged sessions.
 * The percentage of engaged sessions during the period that are resolved.
+A resolved session is a session in which customers are offered an end-of-conversation survey.
 * The percentage of engaged sessions during the period that are escalated.
+An escalated session is a session in which a customer requests help from a live agent.
 * The percentage of engaged sessions during the period that are abandoned.
+An abandoned session is an engaged session that is neither resolved nor escalated after one hour from the beginning of the session.

     > [!div class="mx-imgBorder"]
     > ![KPI summary charts](media/analytics-summary-1.PNG)

-Each key performance indicator chart includes an up and down indicator next the value that indicates the percent change in a positive or negative direction.
+Each key performance indicator chart includes an up and down indicator next to the value that indicates the percent change in a positive or negative direction over the specified time period.

 ## Graphical trend and breakdown charts